SapwoodStudio/Transmogrifier/docs/src/general_usage.md

     Finally, click `Batch Convert` and let the process run.

     !!! info
         After this button is clicked, a second Blender window will pop-up.
 This window will be greyed-out, and both this and the original Blender window will remain unresponsive until the batch conversion is over.
 This is normal operation.
+After the conversion finishes, the greyed-out Blender window will disappear and the original Blender instance will report how many files were converted.
+If you wish to see the conversion process get logged in real-time, you must start Blender from your terminal/Command Line first before Transmogrifying.

     ![Getting_started_Quickstart_Demo_3.gif](assets/images/Getting_started_Quickstart_Demo_6.gif)